Eight Burning Questions for Three Test Automation Leaders

 Paul Merrill is Principal Software Engineer in Test and founder of Beaufort Fairmont Automated Testing Services.
-Frequent writer on testing and test automation in top-notch testing publications and international speaker at testing conferences, Paul works with clients every day to accelerate testing, mitigate risks, and increase the value of testing processes with test automation.
+A frequent writer on testing and test automation in top-notch testing publications and an international speaker at testing conferences, Paul works with clients every day to accelerate testing, mitigate risks, and increase the value of testing processes with test automation.
 An entrepreneur, tester, and software engineer, Paul has a unique perspective on launching and maintaining quality products.
 Learn more about test automation at http://beaufortfairmont.com/webinars.

 1. What’s the most common pitfall that you see testing teams stumble into, and how can they help avoid it?